 Chase Moore started drinking in seventh grade.
 A star athlete with a promising baseball career, Moore got involved with the wrong crowd and began a downward spiral that culminated in his death at age 23.

 “The goal is to delay initiation of alcohol and other drugs as long as possible,” says Elizabeth D’Amico, Ph.D., senior behavioral research scientist at Rand Corp.
 This is difficult, given the middle school social order.
 A study published in the Journal of Adolescent Health linked drinking with popularity during the middle school years.

+Early decisions are critical.
 The developing brain of a child processes and encodes information differently than an adult brain.
 The reason children learn more quickly is because their brain is more malleable, Swartzwelder explains.
-Like a sponge, the adolescent easily absorbs information, as well as foreign substances like alcohol
+Like a sponge, the adolescent brain easily absorbs information, as well as foreign substances like alcohol and drugs.

 Studies show that drinking translates to poor performance on memory tests and deficits in attention and spatial skills.
 Repeated exposure to alcohol in adolescence may even affect learning and memory later in life.
 “The adolescent brain is changing so much that repeated exposure to a substance could alter the trajectory of that development in a way that causes brain circuits to go awry,” Swarzwelder says.

 For example, there’s no evidence that using marijuana after age 20 damages the brain, but a growing body of research suggests that adolescent pot-smokers not only have lower IQ scores than their drug-free counterparts, but they’re also more likely to develop psychotic disorders like schizophrenia.